patrickcgray/flask_heroku_example/README.md

 pull the project

+use git

 ## Code Structure:
-	requirements.txt
+	Procfile
+		-this file has the command to have heroku run the python app requirements.txt
 		-python packages in use. this is used by heroku to build the environment main/ main.py
   		    -all logic and functionality
   	    static/
   		    -contains CSS and other static files templates/
   	    	    -contains the HTML templates used to display by main.py

 ## Current Functionality